 By the end of the Second World War, Hungary had fallen under the Soviet Union’s sphere of influence.
-The Hungarian Working People’s Party came to power shortly after the end of the war, and in 1949, the socialist People’s Republic of Hungary was declared.
+The Hungarian Working People’s Party came to power shortly after the end of the conflict, and in 1949, the socialist People’s Republic of Hungary was declared.

 Under the authoritarian leadership of Mátyás Rákosi, thousands were arrested, tortured, tried, and imprisoned in concentration camps, deported to the East, or executed.
 Russian language study and Communist political instruction were made mandatory in schools and universities nationwide.

 But Joseph Stalin’s death in 1953 ushered in a period of moderate liberalization in European communist parties, and in Hungary, the reformist Imre Nagy replaced Rákosi as Prime Minister.
 Rákosi nevertheless remained General Secretary of the Party and was able to undermine most of Nagy’s reforms, and by April 1955, he had Nagy discredited and removed from office.